As with many things in life, preparing in advance will set you up for success. Selling your business is no different.

 Start having conversations with your professional advisors about selling your company.
 They will be your biggest asset before and during a sale.

-Here is a list of advisors to speak with:
+Here is a list of advisors you should speak to and add to your deal team:

 Financial/wealth advisor - Talk to them about planning for retirement and how to allocate the funds you'll receive.
 If you're ready for to retire, ask them what amount you would need to sell your business for.